dimi-lab/The_Handy_OMERO_Toolbox/README.md

 4. `Upload meta datatable for single TMA project part 2.ipynb`

 	Read data table, previous excel file, identifying single image quality, sort and submit to OMERO, as if it was originally noted there.

+5. `Retrieve Points of Annotation from Whole Project.ipynb`

+	Loop every dataset, every image in a single project, and record out each image's point annotations, formatted for QuPath points importing.
+Also will genreate a summary log file, with quick counts on annotation labels.